MoldyMacaroniX/dashword.net/_src/pages/contribution-guide.md

 - [Demonlist](/categories/demonlist/) — Write about the Demon List
 - [Guide](/categories/guide/) — Write informed guides for new players

 However, you can write about any topic in our [list of categories](/categories/) (or come up with your own category) if none of those fancy you.
+That being said, we are mostly looking for entries to the above categories.

+We also recommend you follow our [style guide](/style-guide/) to make our review process easier.

 If you are looking for inspiration, check out the categories listed above.